John Stallworth: Super Bowls

 In Super Bowl XIII, Stallworth caught a record-tying 75-yard touchdown pass from Terry Bradshaw that was crucial in the 35–31 win over the Dallas Cowboys.
-He suffered leg cramps later and played sparingly in the second half, finishing with 3 receptions for 115 yards and two touchdowns.
+He suffered leg cramps later and played sparingly in the second half, finishing with three receptions for 115 yards and two touchdowns.

 One year later at Super Bowl XIV with the Steelers trailing the Los Angeles Rams 19–17 early in the fourth quarter, Steelers' coach Chuck Noll called for "60-Prevent-Slot-Hook-And-Go," a play the Steelers failed in practice before the big game.
 With 12 minutes remaining, Bradshaw dropped back and threw it long to Stallworth, who caught it and beat Rod Perry to the end zone for a 73-yard touchdown that paved the way for the Steelers' 31–19 win and their fourth world championship.
 Sports Illustrated considered the catch notable enough to put Stallworth on the cover of a subsequent issue.
 Overall, Stallworth recorded three receptions for 121 yards in the game.

 Stallworth holds the Super Bowl records for career average per catch (24.4 yards) and single-game average, 40.33 yards in Super Bowl XIV.
 He has 12 touchdown receptions and a string of 17 straight games with a reception in post-season play.
 Stallworth also scored on touchdown receptions in eight straight playoff games at one point (1978–1983), an NFL record.

 Other highlights

-Stallworth led the AFC with a career-high 1,395 yards gained on 80 receptions in 1984, when he was named the NFL Comeback Player of the Year.
+Stallworth led the AFC with a career-high 1,395 yards gained on 80 receptions in 1984, when he was named the NFL Comeback Player of the Year by the PFWA.
 He helped the Steelers defeat eventual Super Bowl champion San Francisco for that team's only loss of the season, and led the Steelers in a playoff run that featured an upset win over the Denver Broncos in the AFC Divisional Playoffs at Denver's Mile High Stadium.

 Stallworth was inducted into the Pro Football Hall of Fame in August 2002.